 The following insurers ranked highest in the 11 regions included in the study:

-- Mid-Atlantic (Delaware, District of Columbia, Maryland, New Jersey, Pennsylvania, Virginia and West Virginia): NJM Insurance Co.
-(867)
+- Mid-Atlantic (Delaware, District of Columbia, Maryland, New Jersey, Pennsylvania, Virginia and West Virginia): Erie Insurance (867)

 Some of these insurers rank highest in their regions year after year.
-Amica Mutual has held the top post in New England for nine years running, while Farm Bureau Insurance-Tennessee and Texas Farm Bureau have held the top posts in their regions for a decade.
+Amica Mutual has held the top post in New England for 10 years running while Farm Bureau Insurance-Tennessee and Texas Farm Bureau have each held the top posts in their regions for 11 years.

 Finding the right auto insurer for you

 If you are unhappy with your car insurance company or rate, you have a great reason to shop around.
 Even if you are satisfied but it’s been a few years since you compared rates, you stand to save money by doing so.